Emmaus Resident Program

 If the residency is of interest as you pursue ministry training, find more information about the shape and scope of the residency below:

-Resident applications must be in by September 1 for the upcoming year.
+Resident applications must be in by June 1 for the upcoming year.
 If you have additional questions, please contact the church office via the contact form or phone (402) 731-0201.
-Note: space is limited, so if you are interested, please do get your application in for immediate consideration.
+Note: space is limited, if you are interested, please do get your application in for immediate consideration.

 What is the duration of the Residency?